igordejanovic/parglare/docs/recognizers.md

     return part of input starting at pos
 ```

-where `context` is the [parsing context object]() and is optional (e.g. you
+where `context` is the [parsing context object](./common.md#the-context-object)
-don't have to accept it in your recognizers), `input` is the input string or
+and is optional (e.g. you don't have to accept it in your recognizers), `input`
-list of objects and `position` is the position in the input where match should
+is the input string or list of objects and `position` is the position in the
+input where match should be performed.
+The recognizer should return the part of
+the input that is recognized or `None` if it can't recognized at the current
-be performed.
-For example if we have an input stream of objects that are
+position.
+For example, if we have an input stream of objects that are comparable
-comparable (e.g. numbers) and we want to recognize ascending elements starting
+(e.g. numbers) and we want to recognize ascending elements starting at the given
-at the given position but such that the recognized token must have at least two
+position but such that the recognized token must have at least two object from
-object from the input.
-We could write following:
+the input, we could write the following:

 ```python
 def ascending_nosingle(input, pos):